mrtnpro/flickr2facebook/README.md

 flickr2facebook
 ===============

-flickr2facebook is a javascript bookmarklet which allows you to easily post flickr photos to facebook
+flickr2facebook is going to be a javascript bookmarklet which allows you to easily post any flickr photos to facebook and organize them in albums.

+current state: in development